lukaszkups/lukaszkups.net/contents/notes--list/list/2020-03-04-microsoft-please-dont-kill-live-tiles.md

 # Some history

-Released in INSERT_DATE_HERE by Microsoft, first called MetroUI, then renamed to Modern UI, a clever solution for interfaces that works great for touch devices.
+Released in 2010 by Microsoft, first called Metro UI, then renamed to Modern UI due some legal issues is a clever solution for interfaces that works great especially for touch devices.
 When it was adopted to desktop version of Windows, it really divided community - while delivering great user experience for mobile devices, it wasn't best solution for mouse / touchpad controlled systems.

 But still, while using a bit more space than traditional icons, it was providing useful information without need launching actual application.

+I am a big fan of live tiles feature.